-Whether you’re an initial teacher trainee, NQT or RQT, we are here to support you throughout your early career.
+Whether you’re an initial teacher trainee or early in your teaching career, we are here to support you.
 We have training, resources and guidance to help you teach computing with confidence and equip you with the skills and knowledge you need.

 Early career support

-We can support trainee teachers, NQTs and RQTs, at both primary and secondary level, with meeting and evidencing the teachers' standards.
+We can support trainee and early career teachers at both primary and secondary level with meeting and evidencing the teachers' standards.
 The early careers support guidance we have put together maps out our offer against the eight teachers' standards you are working towards.

 Computer Science Accelerator

-Computer Science Accelerator is a flexible professional development programme suitable for trainee teachers, NQTs and RQTs at secondary level.
-The programme is suitable for current or aspiring teachers of GCSE computer science, giving you the skills required to teach the subject with confidence.
+Computer Science Accelerator is a flexible professional development programme suitable for trainee and early career teachers at secondary level.
+It is suitable for current or aspiring teachers of computer science, including if you are training or have been trained in a different subject, giving you the skills required to teach the subject with confidence

 Our learning pathways will help you to get started and offer a structured route through the programme based on your level of experience.